oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

 from
 ~~~~

-List of entity aliases to search from.
+A list of entity aliases to search from.
 It can be one alias or group.
 Examples:

 .. code-block:: none